Lima Airport to Miraflores: 4 Ways to Get There

 When it comes to visiting Lima, there are surprisingly few areas of the city where people will tell you “yes, stay there, it’s safe”.
 Lima is generally not considered the safest of cities, so I would recommend sticking to the areas more commonly frequented by tourists, such as Miraflores, San Isidro and Barranco.
 (I’ll write some more soon about the best places to stay and visit in Lima).

 There are four ways you can get from Lima Airport to Miraflores, but I wouldn’t recommend them all at all times of day.
 If you’ve been following along my journey on this blog then you’ll know that Lima was my first stop in Peru (and this is my first article about Peru!).
 I landed in Lima late at night straight from Colombia, and so I decided to pre-arrange transport from the airport via my accommodation.
-I’ll talk more about that later on, but I’d definitely advise this option if you’re travelling alone and/or at night.
+I’ll talk more about that later on, but I’d definitely advise this option if you’re travelling at night.

 Essentials to Know About Lima Airport